yvnvii/hack-the-planet/docs/sessions/session-5.md

 session you will be more familiar with the following topics:

 - How to assign variables of different data types and perform basic manipulations
-- Creating lists and using slicing and indexing
+- Creating lists and using list indexing and slicing
 - Control flow using 'for' loops to iterate over lists

 ## :material-list-box-outline: Review and Discussion